Malú Trevejo

-María Luisa "Malú" Trevejo (/trɛˈvɛˌhoʊ/, born October 15, 2002) is a Cuban-American social media personality and singer.
+María Luisa Trevejo (/trɛˈvɛˌhoʊ/, born October 15, 2002), better known as Malú Trevejo, is a Cuban-American social media personality and singer.
 She became famous for her videos on the video sharing app Musical.ly.
 She is also an Instagram personality with more than 10 million followers.
 On September 22, 2017, she released her debut single, "Luna Llena" with In-Tu Linea and Universal Music Latin.
-It has acquired over 130 million views on her YouTube channel as of August 2023.
-Shortly after she released another single "En Mi Mente" which has surpassed 10 million views.
+It has acquired over 141 million views on her YouTube channel as of April 2026.
+Shortly after she released another single "En Mi Mente" which has surpassed 18 million views.

 Early life and career

 María Luisa Trevejo was born on October 15, 2002, in Havana, Cuba, to a Cuban mother and Spanish father.
 She moved to Madrid, Spain with her mother when she was still a baby and lived there along with her father for 12 years.
 During her time in Spain, Trevejo showed a lot of interest in acting especially with skit videos she did with her friends, recorded by her parents.
 She began belly dancing at an early age, and uploaded videos of her engaging in this activity to the Internet, which garnered her first public attention.
 She stayed in Spain until she was 13 then moved to Miami, Florida with her mother.

 Shortly after, she opened a Musical.ly (today known as TikTok) account, and gathered a following the eventually numbered in the millions.
 She posted lip-syncing videos and then became a verified user.
 Trevejo signed a recording agreement and co-management agreement with In-Tu Linea and Universal Music Latin at age 14.
 On September 22, 2017, she released her debut single "Luna Llena" which accumulated over 129 million views on YouTube.